-This course provides an opportunity to complete a significant support project with minimal instructor assistance.
-Emphasis is placed on written and oral communication definition phase through implementation.
+Local Corequisites: None This course provides an opportunity to complete a significant support project with minimal instructor assistance.
+Emphasis is placed on written and oral communication skills, project definition, documentation, installation, testing, presentation, and user training.
+Upon completion, students should be able to complete a project from the definition phase through implementation.
 College Transfer: N/A